canonical/bugit-v2/README.md

 sudo -E env PATH="$PATH" APPORT_LAUNCHPAD_INSTANCE=production JIRA_SERVER=<jira_server_url> PROD=1 uvx --from git+https://github.com/canonical/bugit-v2.git@v0.2 bugit-v2 jira
 ```

-### snap (recommended)

-For now you have to manually build the snap.
-1. Clone the repo
-2. Install snapcraft `sudo snap install snapcraft --edge --classic`
-3. `snapcraft clean && snapcraft pack`
-4. Once snapcraft produces a `.snap` file, `sudo snap install ./bugit-v2_0.1_amd64.snap --dangerous --devmode` (replace the filename with the real one) to install it.
-5. Run the app with `sudo bugit jira`

-To uninstall, `sudo snap remove bugit-v2`

 ## SSH Colors

-If you ssh into a ubuntu machine and run a non-snap version of bugit-v2, it might give you completely different colors than running locally.
-This can be fixed by specifying
+If you ssh into a ubuntu machine and run a **non-snap** version of bugit-v2, it might give you completely different colors than running locally.
+This can be fixed by running
-`COLORTERM=truecolor` in the ssh session.
+`export COLORTERM=truecolor` in the ssh session.

 ## Development